Photo: Camilla Hanhirova

 New location in Lasipalatsi District

-World Village Festival will be held May 16–17, 2026, at Bio Rex and in the Lasipalatsi, Narinkka and Mauno Koivisto squares.
-Address is Mannerheimintie 22–24, 00100 Helsinki.
+World Village Festival will be held May 16–17, 2026, at Bio Rex and in the Lasipalatsi, Narinkka and Mauno Koivisto squares and Luckan.
+Lasipalatsi’s address is Mannerheimintie 22–24, 00100 Helsinki.
 Check out the map for more information.
+Luckan’s address is Yrjönkatu 27.

 Safer space for everyone